Hinton train collision: Freight train

-Canadian National Railway's westbound train No. 413 consisted of three locomotives, EMD GP38-2W number 5586, and 2 EMD SD40 numbers 5104 and 5062, followed by a high-speed spreader, 35 cylindrical hoppers loaded with grain, seven bulkhead flat cars loaded with large pipes, 45 hoppers loaded with sulphur, 20 loaded tank cars, six more grain cars, and a caboose; a total consist of three locomotives and 115 cars.
+Canadian National Railway's westbound train No. 413 consisted of three locomotives, EMD GP38-2W No. 5586, and 2 EMD SD40 Nos.
+5104 and 5062, followed by a high-speed spreader, 35 cylindrical hoppers loaded with grain, seven bulkhead flat cars loaded with large pipes, 45 hoppers loaded with sulphur, 20 loaded tank cars, six more grain cars, and a caboose; a total consist of three locomotives and 115 cars.
 It was 6,124 ft long and weighed 12,804 ST. On the lead locomotive were engineer John Edward "Jack" Hudson, aged 48, and brakeman Mark Edwards, aged 25.
 On the caboose, conductor Wayne "Smitty" Smith, aged 33.

 Collision

 The freight train left Edson at 06:40.
-About 38 km from Edson, it was halted at sidings outside Medicine Lodge to allow two eastbound trains to pass.
-It departed Medicine Lodge at 08:02 and traveled 5 km, reaching Hargwen at 08:20 where a section of double track started.
+About 26 mi from Edson, it was halted in the siding at Medicine Lodge to allow two eastbound trains to pass.
+It departed Medicine Lodge at 08:02 and travelled 6 mi, reaching Hargwen at 08:20 where an 11.2 mi section of double track started.
 The train dispatcher at Edmonton set the dual-control switch (DCS) so that the freight train could take the north track.

 At about the same time, the Super Continental was stopped at Hinton.
 It departed five minutes late on the single track.
 At 08:29, as the Super Continental approached the start of the double track section, the dispatcher from the CTC lined the dual-control switch at Dalehurst to the south track.
 This set the absolute three-aspect signal at the Dalehurst control point on the north line (about 490 ft before the end of double-track) to an absolute stop indication of three steady red lights, telling the freight train to not proceed any farther.
 This also set the double-aspect approach signal located 13,600 ft east of Dalehurst to yellow over red, telling the freight train to reduce its speed to 30 mph and to prepare to stop at Dalehurst.

 The crash investigation found that the freight train was traveling at 59 mph as it passed the approach signal—9 mph over the 50 mph speed limit.
 No attempt was made by the crew of the freight train to slow down before or after passing the approach signal.